A Reaction-Diffusion-Chemotaxis Model for Human Population Dynamics over Fractal Terrains: Introduction

 This is in stark contrast to the literature on soft matter physics, which, although originally based on the same Fisher-KPP framework, has employed first-principles reasoning for advective motion~\cite{woodward1995spatio,brenner1998physical,ryzhik2008traveling,marel2014flow,hamel2020propagation}.
 Specifically, advection under the umbrella of \textit{diffusiophoresis}, i.e., transport due to the concentration gradient of an attractant, is central to several fundamental processes.
-For instance, in colloidal suspensions, diffusiophoresis induces a velocity to particles proportional to chemical concentration gradients of a diffusing solute~\cite{shim2022diffusiophoresis, anderson1984diffusiophoresis}.
+For instance, in colloidal suspensions, diffusiophoresis induces a velocity to particles proportional to chemical concentration gradients of a diffusing solute~\cite{shim2022diffusiophoresis, anderson1984diffusiophoresis, ganguly2023diffusiophoresis}.
 The spatial gradients of the solutes have many possible origins~\cite{velegol2016origins, jarvey2023asymmetric}, such as the diffusion of an initially concentrated source~\cite{ault2017diffusiophoresis}, reaction-diffusion instabilities (a.k.a.
-Turing Patterns)~\cite{alessio2023diffusiophoresis}, or asymmetric reactions on the colloid surface~\cite{brady2011particle}.
+Turing Patterns)~\cite{alessio2023diffusiophoresis}, or asymmetric reactions on the colloid surface~\cite{brady2011particle, ganguly2024unified} or asymmetry in geometry~\cite{raj2023motion, ganguly2023going}.
 Diffusiophoresis has been shown in experiments to induce flow in regions which are inaccessible to pressure-driven flows, such as fibrous materials~\cite{shin2018cleaning} or dead-end pores~\cite{alessio2021diffusiophoresis}.
-Furthermore, a key feature of diffusiophoresis is the focusing of colloids~\cite{shi2016diffusiophoretic}.
-In quasi-one-dimensional systems, this sharpening can be quantified when accounting for confining boundary effects~\cite{alessio2022diffusioosmosis}.
+Furthermore, a key feature of diffusiophoresis is the focusing of colloids~\cite{shi2016diffusiophoretic, raj2023two}.
+In quasi-one-dimensional systems, this sharpening can be quantified when accounting for confining boundary effects which can impose advective fluxes that appear macroscopically as diffusive fluxes~\cite{alessio2022diffusioosmosis,ding2023shear}.
 In active matter systems, this sharpening manifests as clustering or phase separations~\cite{cates2015motility} and specific interactions give rise to lifelike properties~\cite{zeravcic2017colloquium}.